KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_prereq.rst

    successfully installed and that the environment variable JAVA_HOME is properly configured.

-   |image1| Define the JAVA_HOME variable inside the usersí file
+   |image1| Define the JAVA_HOME variable inside the users‚Äô file
    .bash_profile used in the installation process (root and tomcat, as shown in the following Code 3.1):